December’s best savings accounts paying high interest after the Budget

 There’s been a huge battle to secure cash ISA customers this year and that’s not likely to change given the Budget revealed future limits to depositing money into cash ISAs.
 However, not all cash ISAs are created equally at the moment, so it’s vital you make sure you check any conditions attached to them before opening and transferring or paying in your money.

-eToro currently have the highest rate we can find, at 4.66%, after opening their new cash ISA product.
+eToro currently have the highest rate we can find, at 4.66 per cent, after opening their new cash ISA product.
 But there are a few things to note.
-Firstly, like many others, it carries a 12-month boost so the rate will drop after that considerably - so ensure you mark your calendar to switch elsewhere whenever your bonus expires on any cash ISA.
+Firstly, like many others, it carries a 12-month boost so the rate will drop after that considerably – so ensure you mark your calendar to switch elsewhere whenever your bonus expires on any cash ISA.

 Also, to get the bonus with eToro, you’ve got to make sure you keep a minimum of £500 in the account for a full year and make sure you don’t make more than three withdrawals.
 If you can’t guarantee that, this might not be for you – the underlying rate is far lower.
 Finally, with eToro, note that the interest rate is not quite the same as with other banks, as it’s linked to a money market fund (an investment fund in low-risk assets like bonds) rather than the BoE base rate.
 This can change without notice.

-Trading 212 is the next highest at 4.52% if you sign up using our exclusive code.
-The full amount includes a bonus of 0.67% which is for one year and which is for current-year contributions only; transfers in are allowed and there are unlimited withdrawals allowed.
-As with almost every other cash ISA, the underlying rate is variable so will go up and down with the Bank of England’s MPC votes.
+Trading 212 is the next highest at 4.52 per cent if you sign up using our exclusive code.
+The full amount includes a bonus of 0.67 per cent, which is for one year and is for current-year contributions only; transfers in are allowed and there are unlimited withdrawals allowed.
+As with almost every other cash ISA, the underlying rate is variable, so will go up and down with the Bank of England’s MPC votes.

-Plum is next in line with 4.49%, but this is another account which you need to be sure suits your needs first - the bonus is a much larger one of 1.7 per cent, which you won’t get if you don’t meet all the conditions.
-The most notable of these is that you have to keep the ISA for a full 12 months with them otherwise you’ll lose that bonus interest.
-Also to note, Plum isn’t a bank so your money is held with Lloyds, Citibank and others - this is perfectly fine and normal, but make sure you’re within FSCS limits with them.
+Plum is next in line with 4.49 per cent, but this is another account which you need to be sure suits your needs first – the bonus is a much larger one of 1.7 per cent, which you won’t get if you don’t meet all the conditions.
+The most notable of these is that you have to keep the ISA for a full 12 months with them, otherwise you’ll lose that bonus interest.
+Also to note, Plum isn’t a bank, so your money is held with Lloyds, Citibank and others – this is perfectly fine and normal, but make sure you’re within FSCS limits with them.

 Get a free fractional share worth up to £100.